ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on Library project

 **Thoughts:** Feeling very comfortable manipulating the DOM.
 Created a few functions easily, now attempting to make the program more dynamic

+### Day 40: July 28, 2021

+**Today's Progress**: Worked on Library project

+**Thoughts:** Feeling very happy with my progress.
+Funcionality of the project so far is perfect, the code is clean with plenty of functions (but not too many).
+I managed to use JSON to store localstorage.
+Now I only need to add better CSS